-Figure 14: Turbid water was run through the tank at the target flow rate for 8 hours.
+Figure 15: Turbid water was run through the tank at the target flow rate for 8 hours.

 At a coagulant dose of 3 mg/L, flocs formed and were visible in both the sedimentation tank and coiled flocculator tubes.
-As time went on, the effluent turbidity gradually decreased as the floc hopper successfully captured the settled particles.
-Although the decreasing effluent NTU suggest the formation of a functional floc blanket, further testing is required to confirm that hypothesis.
+As the test run proceeded, the effluent turbidity gradually decreased as the floc hopper successfully captured the settled particles.
+Although the decreasing effluent NTU suggests the formation of a functional floc blanket, further testing is required to confirm that hypothesis.